koraktor/steam-condenser/index.markdown

 - Ruby 1.8.6 or newer
   - The Ruby [BZ2 module][1] is needed if you want to query Source servers sending compressed packets.

+## Problems?

+- If you think you found an error in Steam Condenser, please check the [issue list][3] for a report.
+If the error hasn't been reported yet, please submit an issue report.
+- If you have a problem with using Steam Condenser or a question, please have a look at the [Steam Condenser group][4] for a related topic.
+If you can't find one, feel free to create your own.

 ## License
 Steam Condenser is free software; you can redistribute it and/or modify it